 5 REQUIRED COURSES

-Fundamental Concepts in Ecology, Evolution, and Behavior II (EEB 504) ~ two courses, fall of first year and fall of second year
+EEB 502/ EEB 504 Fundamental Concepts in Ecology, Evolution, and Behavior ~ two courses, fall first and second years

 These courses involve reading and discussing papers fundamental to the development of the fields of evolution, ecology, and behavior, as chosen by the faculty.
 Each week the course is led by a different faculty member who assigns 3-5 key papers in their area of expertise, which you have to read, summarize/synthesize in a short essay, and discuss as a group.
 These papers comprise much of the material for the general knowledge component of your general exam.